bmeviauac01/datadriven/docs/seminar/rest/index.md

 **Updating** a product you will need the following settings:

-- PUT request to the correct url
+- PUT request to the correct URL
 - Specify the _Body_: choose `raw` and then `JSON`
 - And use the JSON as _body_ below:
   ```json